donecollectively/stellar-contracts-site/src/pages/docs/reference/architecture-guide.md

 {% callout title="on-chain vs off-chain" %}
     Off-chain dApp code makes the transactions people want.

+    But people could build bogus transactions too.
-    On-chain contract scripts guard against txns people DON'T WANT.
+    ***On-chain contract scripts guard against txns people DON'T WANT.***
 {% /callout %}

 #### Results

-Contracts built with this pattern are simpler, easier to review, more auditable, and more easily certified.
+Contracts built with the collaboration pattern are simpler, easier to review, more auditable, and more easily certified.
 Their elements are flexible for great reusability and customization, and deliver ***safer, more predictable results***.

->   _so the rabbi says, 'Please, God, make sure the electrician isn't working on the same day as the plumber'_
+>   _so the rabbi raises his glass.
+'Please, God, make sure the electrician isn't working on the same day as the plumber'_

+L’Chaim!

 ## More valuable patterns